awsdocs/aws-doc-sdk-examples/swift/README.md

-# AWS SDK for Swift code examples
+# AWS SDK for Swift code examples!
 ## Overview
 The code examples in this topic show you how to use the AWS SDK for Swift with AWS.